 This course offers a comprehensive exploration of computer-aided fabrication from concept development and modeling through digital file creation and cutting processes.
 Using CAD/CAM software, laser cutters, CNC mills, and 3D printers, students with a variety of interests can build the elements of detailed models, fabricate a range of finished objects, or even create landscapes incorporating highly articulated surfaces.
 The course stresses the integration of the complete thought process from concept development to previsualization to detailed modeling to fabrication setup and finishing.
 Students gain a solid understanding of the rapidly developing world of CAD/CAM techniques while acquiring specific long-term skills in software-based modeling and machine-assisted fabrication.
+Prerequisite(s): ARCH 208 or ARCH 508 Lecture: 1 Lab: 2 Credits: 3 machine learning, artificial intelligence, and building information modeling.
+We are exploring topics related to neural networks, natural language processing and other advanced computer science topics.
+The course attempts to ask the question of what should architects and designers be doing with the wealth of data that is defined during the design and construction process.

-Advanced Building Information Modeling Strategies
+Advanced Building Information Modeling Strategies Students work on research topics related to the intersection of